JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 Personal data we collect via our website:

-- We collect your personal data when we work with you, this information will usually be provided to us directly by yourselves.
+- We collect your personal data when we work with you, this information will usually be provided to us directly by you.

 - This is collected when candidates or employees/prospective employees provide us with your contact details as they have stated you as their emergency contact or referee.